 General Support: This Consists of the Board of Education, Central Administration, Finance, Personnel, Maintenance, Utilities, Central Printing, Central Data Processing, Fire and Liability Insurance, Employee Benefits, and BOCES Administrative costs.
-This area has increased due to a combination of BOCES fees and services; tax certiorari claims; and legal fees the increase was 3.2%.
+This area has increased due to a combination of BOCES fees and services; maintenance and plant; and employee benefits.